bensutlieff/bensutlieff.github.io/_pages/about.md

     overlay_image: IMG_3937.jpg
 --- -->

-I am a postdoctoral research associate in astronomy at the Institute for Astronomy of the University of Edinburgh, studying exoplanet and brown dwarf atmospheres through direct imaging in the group of [Beth Biller](https://www.ph.ed.ac.uk/people/beth-biller).
-I am particularly interested in understanding the variability of these substellar objects, and what this information can tell us about their atmospheres and evolution.
+I am a postdoctoral research associate in astronomy at the Institute for Astronomy of the University of Edinburgh, studying exoplanet and brown dwarf atmospheres through direct imaging.
+My main focus is in observing the variability of these substellar objects, and understanding what this information can tell us about their atmospheres and evolution.
+I am also searching for new exoplanets using the latest instrumentation both on the ground and in space, as well as archival data.
+From May 2027 I will hold a Leverhulme Trust Early Career Fellowship at the University of Edinburgh.

-I completed my PhD at the [Anton Pannekoek Institute](https://api.uva.nl/) of the University of Amsterdam in The Netherlands.
-My advisor was [Jayne Birkby](http://users.ox.ac.uk/~phys2149/index.html) at the University of Oxford, who leads the exoZoo research group.
-My co-advisor was [Matthew Kenworthy](https://kenworthy.space/) at Leiden Observatory.
-Before I began my PhD, I completed an MPhys degree in Physics with Astrophysics at the University of Exeter in the United Kingdom.
-For my master's thesis, I worked in the research group of [Sasha Hinkley](https://physics-astronomy.exeter.ac.uk/people/profile/index.php?username=sh573), specialising in the field of direct exoplanet imaging.
+I completed my PhD at the Anton Pannekoek Institute of the University of Amsterdam.
+Before my PhD, I completed an MPhys degree in Physics with Astrophysics at the University of Exeter, where I first specialised in direct exoplanet imaging.
 A recent version of my curriculum vitae can be found <a href="files/Ben_Sutlieff_CV_web_20260620.pdf">here (June 2026)</a>.
 Feel free to contact me at [ben.sutlieff@roe.ac.uk](mailto:ben.sutlieff@roe.ac.uk).

 *This page was last updated in June 2026.*